Safety Advocates Warn Against Illegal CSAM Reporting Methods

 As AI-generated and real-world abuse material proliferates, misunderstanding reporting protocols can lead to well-intentioned users facing severe criminal charges.
 It highlights the friction between public vigilance and the strict legal frameworks surrounding digital safety.

-- Possessing, downloading, or screenshotting CSAM is a criminal offense globally, regardless of the intent to report it.
+- According to legal experts, possessing, downloading, or screenshotting CSAM is reported as a criminal offense globally, regardless of the intent to report it.

 - Law enforcement agencies only require a URL and a description to begin an investigation into illegal content.